burns-fm/pl-10/README.md

 | EJS | <a href="https://ejs.co" target="_blank">https://ejs.co</a> | HTML-based templating language used for setting up the `views` files |
 | SASS/SCSS | <a href="https://sass-lang.com" target="_blank">https://sass-lang.com</a> | The style language used for customizing the look of the HTML (see `./public/app/styles/scss`) |

 ---

+Some images are included for demo and display purposes.
+Except for `noise.png` and the Canada Wordmark, the images are owned by Rob Fairley and Burns Recording Company and should not be redistributed without permission.
+Feel free to share the cover art included, provided it's unmodified.

 &copy; 2022-2023 <a href="https://burns.fm">BRC</a>